-Smart Beta is Wealthfront’s next evolution of Stock-level Tax-Loss Harvesting, and is available to all clients with taxable account balances over $500k.
-Like Stock-level Tax-Loss Harvesting, it replaces the ETF normally used to represent US stocks in a Wealthfront portfolio with a combination of large- and mid-capitalization U.S. stocks and one or two additional ETFs.
-However, rather than hold the individual securities in proportion to their market capitalization, the weights are shifted to increase the expected after-tax return of the portfolio.
+Smart Beta is Wealthfront’s next evolution of US Direct Indexing, and is available to all clients with taxable account balances over $500,000.
+Like US Direct Indexing, it replaces the ETF normally used to represent US stocks in a Wealthfront portfolio with a combination of large and mid-capitalization US stocks and an additional ETF.
+However, rather than hold the individual securities in proportion to their market capitalization (as is the case with US Direct Indexing), the weights on a portion of the portfolio are shifted to increase the expected after-tax return of the portfolio.

-By combining this portfolio construction methodology with our Stock-level Tax-Loss Harvesting stock-level tax loss harvesting algorithm, we expect the incremental gains to be delivered in a tax efficient manner.
+By combining this portfolio construction methodology with our US Direct Indexing stock-level tax loss harvesting service, we expect the incremental gains to be delivered in a tax-efficient manner.
 Specifically, employing a non-cap-weighted allocation to individual securities requires periodic trading, such that some of the incremental gains could be subject to short-term tax rates.
-However, the availability of tax losses harvested by our Stock-level Tax-Loss Harvesting algorithm enables the taxation of these gains to be offset, thus deferring their taxation to a future date (i.e. when the portfolio is liquidated) when a potentially lower, long-term capital gains rate will apply.
+However, the availability of tax losses harvested by our stock-level tax-loss harvesting service enables the taxation of these gains to be offset, thus deferring their taxation to a future date (i.e. when the portfolio is liquidated) when a potentially lower, long-term capital gains rate will apply.

 We deliver these features to eligible clients at no incremental cost to our basic service.

-In 2013 Wealthfront launched Stock-level Tax-Loss Harvesting, a stock level tax-loss harvesting service.
-Stock-level Tax-Loss Harvesting offered two significant advantages over our basic, ETF-level tax loss harvesting service, which is available to all clients.
-First, by replacing the ETF used to gain exposure to U.S. equity markets with individual securities, it lowered the portfolio’s expense ratio.
-Second, trading in individual securities enabled Stock-level Tax-Loss Harvesting to harvest more losses than the ETF-level harvesting service which only relies on a pair of ETFs (Vanguard’s Total Stock Market Index, VTI, and Schwab’s U.S. Broad Market ETF, SCHB).
+In 2013 Wealthfront launched US Direct Indexing, a stock-level tax-loss harvesting service.
+US Direct Indexing offers two significant advantages over our ETF-level tax-loss harvesting service, which is available to all clients.
+First, by replacing the ETF used to gain exposure to US equity markets with individual securities, it lowers the portfolio’s expense ratio.
+Second, trading in individual securities enables US Direct Indexing to harvest more losses than the ETF-level harvesting service which only relies on a pair of ETFs (Vanguard’s Total Stock Market Index, VTI, and Schwab’s US Broad Market ETF, SCHB).

-Unlike Smart Beta, the individual stock component of the Stock-level Tax-Loss Harvesting portfolio tracks a market capitalization-weighted benchmark.
-In other words, it seeks to deliver a return matching that of a broad U.S. equity index, while maximizing the quantity of harvested losses.
+Unlike Smart Beta, the individual stock component of the US Direct Indexing portfolio tracks a market capitalization-weighted benchmark.
+In other words, it seeks to deliver a return matching that of a broad US equity index, while maximizing the quantity of harvested losses.
 Smart Beta balances two objectives: (a) delivering a superior return relative to the cap-weighted benchmark by relying on a multi-factor portfolio construction methodology; and, (b) maximizing the quantity of harvested tax losses.
-Both Smart Beta and Stock-level Tax-Loss Harvesting, continue to hold the other ETFs common to Wealthfront investments (such as Foreign Stocks, Emerging Markets, Dividend Stocks, etc.).
-All Smart Beta accounts also benefit from our Daily Tax-Loss Harvesting service – which harvests tax-savings at the ETF-level — outside the U.S. stock component of the portfolio.
+For the non-US Stocks portion of the portfolio (such as Foreign Stocks, Emerging Markets, etc. listed in the chart below), there is no change to the ETFs held.
+For those ETFs, all Smart Beta accounts also benefit from our Tax-Loss Harvesting service, which harvests tax savings at the ETF level outside the US stock component of the portfolio.

 Costs and Minimums

-More than 80% of the Smart Beta position is comprised of individual stocks and thus has no expense ratio.
-The remaining 20% or so is comprised of either the Vanguard Extended Market ETF (VXF) for $500,000 accounts or the Vanguard Small-Cap ETF (VB) for accounts over $1 million.
-The combined portfolio remains subject to Wealthfront’s advisory fee
+Around 85% of the Smart Beta position is composed of individual stocks and thus has no expense ratio.
+The remaining 15% or so is composed of the Vanguard Small-Cap ETF (VB).
+The combined portfolio remains subject to Wealthfront’s advisory fee.

 Our minimums for Smart Beta are based on dollar amounts required to hold a reasonable collection of individual US stocks while continuing to track the performance of the broad US market.
-We found that holding hundreds of stocks requires a US equity allocation of roughly $150,000 – thus necessitating an account minimum of about $500,000 (because approximately 30% of our portfolios are allocated to US Equities).
-This minimum increases again as you exceed 500 stocks and start holding some of the smaller mid-cap stocks in the position – thus necessitating a $1 million minimum for the higher level of Smart Beta.
+We found that holding hundreds of stocks requires a US equity allocation of roughly $150,000 – thus necessitating an account minimum of about $500,000 (because on average approximately 30% of our recommended portfolios are allocated to US Equities).

 Investment Returns and Factors

 The earliest model of security returns was the Capital Asset Pricing Model (CAPM), proposed independently by Treynor (1961), Sharpe (1964), Mossin (1965), and Lintner (1966), and recognized with the Nobel Prize in 1990.
 The CAPM is known as a single-factor model, where the only source of compensated risk (the “factor”) is a security’s exposure to the broad equity market.
-In other words, the single predictor of a security’s future expected return is how much or little it comoves with the aggregate market.
+In other words, the single predictor of a security’s future expected return is how much or little it moves relative to the aggregate equity market.

-Over time researchers identified several deficiencies with the CAPM.
-For example, Banz (1980) showed that small firms — as measured by their market capitalization — have a tendency to outperform large firms, and this return differential cannot be explained by differences in their market betas.
-A decade later, a sequence of influential papers by Professors Eugene Fama and Kenneth French, documented an even more significant shortcoming of the CAPM, the “value effect.”
-Specifically, cheap stocks (firms with a low ratio of market equity to book equity) on average outperformed expensive stocks (firms with a high ratio of market equity to book equity), even though their market betas were lower.
-These findings led them to extend the single-factor CAPM model to include a value factor (HML, high-minus-low) and a size factor (SMB, small-minus-big).
+Over time, researchers identified several deficiencies with the CAPM.
+For example, Banz (1980) showed that small firm common stocks (as measured by their market capitalization) have a tendency to outperform large firm common stocks, and this return differential cannot be explained by differences in their market betas.
+A decade later, a sequence of influential papers by Professors Eugene Fama and Kenneth French documented an even more significant shortcoming of the CAPM: the “value effect.”
+Specifically, cheap stocks (firms with a high ratio of book equity to market equity) on average outperformed expensive stocks (firms with a low ratio of book equity to market equity), even though their market betas were lower.
+These findings led them to extend the single-factor CAPM model to include a value factor (measured by book equity to market equity ratio) and a size factor (measured by market capitalization).
 The Fama-French three-factor model (1992, 1993) was an early multi-factor model, and has become an important benchmark in academic work.
-Around the same time, Jegadeesh and Titman (1993) identified a “momentum effect,” or the tendency for securities that have been the best (worst) performers over the last six to twelve months to continue to be best (worst) performers.
+Around the same time, Jegadeesh and Titman (1993) identified a “momentum effect,” or the tendency for securities that have been the best (or worst) performers over the last six to 12 months to continue to be best (or worst) performers.
 This effect could not be rationalized by Fama and French’s three-factor model, leading researchers to include momentum as an additional, fourth factor.
+In 2015, Fama and French expanded the original three-factor model to a five-factor model, as they discovered that companies with strong operating profitability outperform the ones with weak profitability and companies with conservative level of investments (stable total assets) outperform the ones with aggressive level of investments.
+The five-factor model includes a profitability factor (measured by revenue minus costs of goods sold, interest expense, selling, general, and administrative expenses, divided by book equity) and what they call an investment factor (measured by change of total assets on the company’s balance sheet).
 Professor Kenneth French tabulates the historical performance of these factors on his website.

-Over the ensuing few decades, academia and industry alike embarked on a search for additional characteristics that can be used to sort stocks in a manner that produces a return spread that cannot be accounted for by exposure to the market, size, value, and momentum factors.
+Over the past few decades, academia and industry alike embarked on a search for additional characteristics (factors) that can be used to sort stocks in a manner that produces a return spread that cannot be accounted for by exposure to the market, size, value, and momentum factors.
 Out of the hundreds of characteristics that have been considered, some findings disappeared following publication and others were shown to be concentrated in areas of capital markets where they cannot be reliably incorporated in portfolios at scale (e.g. among stocks with small capitalizations or where it is difficult to short).
 However, a small subset has proven to be robust across time, across geographies (i.e. work reliably outside of the United States), and — in some instances — across asset classes.
-These include the tendency for high dividend yield, low market beta, and low volatility securities to deliver superior returns to low dividend yield, high market beta, and high volatility securities, respectively.

-Smart Beta blends five single-factor strategies (value, momentum, high dividend yield, low market beta, and low volatility) with the cap-weighted market index to generate a modified index.
-This index then serves as the benchmark for our stock-level tax loss harvesting algorithm (Stock-level Tax-Loss Harvesting), which seeks to maximize the quantity of harvested losses, while minimizing the tracking error from the supplied benchmark.
+Smart Beta blends five single-factor strategies (momentum, high profitability, high dividend yield, low market beta, and low volatility) with the cap-weighted market index to generate a modified index.
+This index then serves as the benchmark for our direct indexing service, which seeks to maximize the quantity of harvested losses while minimizing the tracking error from the supplied benchmark.

-Importantly, there are substantial benefits to be gained from factor diversification.
-To illustrate this, Tables 2a and 2b report the correlation matrix of the return differentials of each factor relative to the cap-weighted index.
+There are substantial benefits to be gained from factor diversification.
+To illustrate this, Table 2 displays the correlation matrix of the return differentials of each factor relative to the cap-weighted index.
 The factors exhibit low (and sometimes negative) correlations, such that different factors are likely to contribute incremental returns at different points in time.
 A second benefit of the low factor correlations is that ranking securities on different characteristics will generally point to different securities, resulting in a well-diversified portfolio once the single-factor strategies are combined.
 Smart Beta exploits this feature by combining the five single-factor strategies.